California Golden Bears football statistical leaders

 The California Golden Bears football statistical leaders are individual statistical leaders of the California Golden Bears football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Golden Bears represent the University of California, Berkeley in the NCAA's Pac-12 Conference.
+The Golden Bears represent the University of California, Berkeley in the NCAA Division I FBS Atlantic Coast Conference.

 Although California began competing in intercollegiate football in 1886, the school's official record book generally does not include entries from before the 1940s, as records from earlier times are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: